cbrun/cbrun.github.io/_posts/2007-01-01-Twitter-Archive-all.md

 ----

-> RT @Obeo_Corp: 2 Days left until our next Capella webinar with #MBSE specialists Paul Goossens and Bharani Mohan from @maplesoft !
+> RT [Obeo](https://www.obeosoft.com/): 2 Days left until our next Capella webinar with #MBSE specialists Paul Goossens and Bharani Mohan from @maplesoft !
 >
 > So regi…